bousqi/retrosmc/README.md

 You can exit the menu by choosing "cancel" at the bottom after every task.

-If you have installed the "Launcher Addon", after a restart of OSMC (Kodi), you will find your shortcut in the Program add-ons in OSMC.
+If you have installed the "Launcher Addon", after a restart of Kodi, you will find your shortcut in the Program add-ons in Kodi.

 ## Custom Menu Item

-If you want to create a custom menu item, here is a little symbol for you, that I hope, matches the OSMC skin style.
+If you want to create a custom menu item, here is a little symbol for you, that I hope, matches the Kodi skin style.
 The link should contain the following command:
 `System.Exec(/home/osmc/RetroPie/scripts/retropie.sh)`